ComCat1/TermanalConect4-/README.md

 # TermanalConect4-

-Description:
+DESCRIPTION:
 This Connect 4 Game is a classic two-player board game designed for the Python 3 terminal, offering an engaging and strategic experience against a computer opponent.
 It's a simple yet addictive game and is a perfect way to have fun during downtime.

-Features:
+FEATURES:

 Gameplay Statistics

 Machine vs Machine

 Player VS AI

 Prediction %

 Terminal Colour

-Coming Soon:
+COMING SOON:

 Player VS Player

-Licence: You're welcome to use this code, just remember to credit me when sharing it.
+LICENCE: You're welcome to use this code, just remember to credit me when sharing it.